HabeelBadar/Filterate/README.md

+Note: You can also just get the gui ver.
+Easier to use.

 This is a tool used to optimize password dictionaries used in hashcat to brute force passwords.
 You can rule out the passwords you think arent related to the brute force.